Equal Housing Lender. © 2026 M&T Bank and its affiliates and subsidiaries. NMLS #381076. M&T Bank Member FDIC.

 These unrestricted gifts have a significant impact on the nonprofits that receive them and can be life changing.
-Many of these nonprofits have received these large unrestricted funds for the first time and are exploring ways to maximize their impact.
-One way to plan for these unrestricted funds is to conduct an internal review of the organization’s short-term and long-term needs.
-On the short-term side, some nonprofits have expanded key programs and hired new staff.
-On the long-term side, a number of nonprofits have used these funds to start or build their quasi-endowment programs.
-Many are seeking best practices as they develop their game plans for the future of these funds.
+Many of the nonprofits chosen by Scott received these large windfall funds for the first time and are exploring ways to maximize their impact, including using them to start or build quasi-endowment programs.
+Many are seeking best practices as they develop their game plans for the future of these funds, especially as federal budget cuts are impacting their budgets.

 Download the report to learn more about how nonprofits can prepare for a significant, unrestricted gift by having a Windfall Policy and Gift Acceptance Policy in place.
 We believe the most successful nonprofits develop these policies in advance, which often has helped them grow their endowments much more quickly.